ccb-hms/workbench-python-workshop/episodes/03-types.md

 ```

-## Can mix integers and floats freely in operations.
+## You can mix integers and floats freely in operations.

 *   Integers and floating-point numbers can be mixed in arithmetic.
     *   Python 3 automatically converts integers to floats as needed.